-- Annual meetings. - Expert Panels on specific CAP topics, separate or in conjunction with Board or Sub-Committee meetings. - Feature stories in online or local newspapers and magazines. - A Field Office possibly in coordination with the visitor contact station listed in Action R-3-1/R-3-2. - Updates posted at the Wilkeson kiosk. - Emails, Social Media, and other electronic forums. - Regular fact sheets, newsletters and/or progress reports mailed to homes and included in the materials provided to visitors at the Carbon River Entrance of Mount Rainier National Park.

-• Development of a Carbon River Corridor website.
+- Annual meetings. - Expert Panels on specific CAP topics, separate or in conjunction with Board or Sub-Committee meetings. - Feature stories in online or local newspapers and magazines. - A Field Office possibly in coordination with the visitor contact station listed in actions R-2-10 and R-2-11. - Updates posted at the Wilkeson kiosk. - Emails, Social Media, and other electronic forums. - Regular fact sheets, newsletters and/or progress reports mailed to homes and included in the materials provided to visitors at the Carbon River Entrance of Mount Rainier National Park. - Development of a Carbon River Corridor website.

-Until the Independent Coordinator is hired, Pierce County Parks will provide progress updates via the Carbon River Cooperative Action Plan website as well as at bi-annual meetings of the Carbon River Forum.
+Until the Independent Coordinator is hired, Parks will provide progress updates via the Carbon River Cooperative Action Plan website as well as at bi-annual at meetings of the Carbon River Forum.

-Appendices

-[Will be included in final plan.]
+APPENDICES

-- A. Steering Committee Members & Stakeholder List
+Appendix A: Steering Committee Members & Stakeholder List

-- B. Survey Findings
+Appendix B: Survey Findings

+0 D: 0! -!
+0 1!
+A - 1!
+I DI Carbon River Corrigor Cooperative Action Pian

-- C. Public Outreach and Interview Summary
+Appendix C: Public Outreach and Interview Summary

-- D. Interest Area Maps
+Appendix D: Interest Area Maps

-- E. Synopsis of Community Feedback
+Appendix E: Synopsis of Community Feedback

-- F. Framework research
+Appendix F: Framework research